DreamOfTheRedChamber/leetcode/README.md

 }
 ```

-* binary search variants:
+* Binary search variants:
-  - find first element smaller than target
+  - Find first element smaller than target
       - e.g. find minimum element in rotated sorted array ( target: array[array.length-1])
-  - find last element smaller than target
+  - Find last element smaller than target
       - e.g. search insertion position
-  - convert a range of binary search problem into variants of essence form
+  - Convert a range of binary search problem into variants of essence form

-* binary search in 2D matrix
+* Binary search in 2D matrix
-* how to handle duplicates in binary search
+* How to handle duplicates in binary search

 #### Recursive functions <a id="algorithms-recursion"></a>
 * Time complexity: <a id="algorithms-recursive-tc"></a>